rst0git/Nim-Game-Haskell/README.md

 # Nim-Game-Haskell
-Implementation in Haskell of variant of the Game of Nim, played on a board comrising five numbered rows of stars, initially set up as follows
+Implementation in Haskell of variant of the Game of Nim.
+It is played on a board comrising five numbered rows of stars, initially set up as follows:

 ```
 1: * * * * *